agiledev-students-spring2024/4-final-project-readtrack/README.md

 ### Contributing

 If you are interested in contributing to our project, please check out our [Guide to Contributing](./CONTRIBUTING.md) for information on how to do so.

+### Development Details

+  - The project's wireframe is developed using `Figma`.
+  - The project's front-end is developed using `ReactJs` and `TailwindCSS`.
+  - The project's back-end is developed using `ExpressJS`